rackerlabs/docs-cloud-networks/api-docs/getting-started/managing-networks/boot-server-neutron.rst

 To create a network, you specify a name for your port and the network name.
 After you create a port, copy its port ID.
 Use this ID to attach it to a new server.

 #.
-Issue the following neutron command:
+Issue the following neutron command, substituting your own values for the ones shown.

+   **Create port with neutron request**

    .. code::

-       $ neutron port-create --name <port1> <03f240c5-6fb8-47a0-860a-c7ba83be519f>
+       $ neutron port-create --name port1 03f240c5-6fb8-47a0-860a-c7ba83be519f

    **Positional arguments:**

-   -  The port name.
+   -  ``name``.
+The port name.
 In this example, the port name is ``port1``.

    -  The network ID or name.
 In this example, the ID is ``03f240c5-6fb8-47a0-860a-c7ba83be519f``.

-   The operation returns the response, as shown in the following output:
+   **Create port with neutron response**

    .. code::